 Baby wipes aren’t woven fabrics like shirts or blue jeans.
 They are a loose mass of fibers pressed together to form a single sheet of material.
 The process squeezes the fibers together to create a sheet that is soft but relatively weak compared to woven sheets of the same fibers and thickness.

-The box price on baby wipes is one thing, but if you really want to figure out their value, you need to do some math.
-Divide the price by the number of wipes in the container; this gives you the real price per individual wipe.
-The low price range is around $0.02/wipe; the medium price range is from $0.02/wipe to about $0.04/wipe; the high price range is anything above $0.04/wipe on up to $0.05 or $0.06/wipe.
+The box price on baby wipes is one thing, but if you really want to figure out the cost, you need to do some math.
+Divide the price by the number of wipes in the container.
+This gives you the real price per individual wipe.

 Unlike other products, the price of baby wipes rarely has much to do with quality or usability.
 It mainly comes down to a matter of personal taste.

 Some snap-top lids don’t always lock unless you press hard.
 If you don’t close them properly, the wipes will dry out and become scratchy and irritating.

 Baby wipes are wonderful for cleaning high chair trays and grubby little hands and faces after a meal.

 You’ll probably use about 30 wipes per day per baby, which means baby wipes are something you’ll want to stock up on.
 You probably already know this, but you don’t want to run out at the worst possible time!

 A. Newborn babies have super-sensitive skin.
 Any chemicals or essential oils could be irritating to them.
 For the first few months, use wipes that are as close to 100% water-based as possible.

 A. Absolutely.
 Your baby could easily be immune to things that you’re allergic to, and vice versa.
 Don’t keep using a particular brand if they cause itchiness or redness on your hands.
 Find a brand that’s safe for both of you.